procrypt/kompose-example/Kubernetes.md

 In this example we will create Kubernetes artifacts for guestbook app from the docker-compose file using `kompose`.

 ## Creating Kubenetes artifacts.
-This step will create the service.json, deployment.json files for Kubernetes.
+This step will create the `service.json` and `deployment.json` files for Kubernetes.

 `$ kompose --provider=kubernetes convert`
 ```bash